andrewsleigh/plotter/README.md

 I ordered a standard v-slot gantry from China, which cost about £10-12, including wheels, bolts and spacers – including eccentric spacers.
 This allowed me to get a very good fit of the gantry on the x-axis for smooth quiet motion.

-If you don't want to buy an aluminum ganry, could can easily cut one on a laser (as I did for my prototype) or 3D print one from the OpenBuilds design.
+If you don't want to buy an aluminum gantry, could can easily cut one on a laser (as I did for my prototype) or 3D print one from the OpenBuilds design.

 ![Plotter v3 2020](https://github.com/andrewsleigh/plotter/raw/master/photos/v3/Cartesian_Plotter_v5_Render_2020-sm.png)